scanoss/crypto_algorithms_open_dataset/definitions_crypto_algorithms/spec_crypto_algorithms/description_definition_template_crypto_algorithm.md

 * Description: security strength provided by an algorithm with a particular key length is a measure of the difficulty of subverting the cryptographic protection that is provided by the algorithm and key
 * Values: bbbb, where bbbb is an integer, provided in bits

+#### securityLifetime:

+* Description: the estimated time period during which data protected by a specific cryptographic algorithm (and key size) remains secure
+* Values: YYYY, where YYYY is the year.

 #### algorithmName

 * Description: name provided by the author of the algorithm, widely accepted or the corresponding standardization body and its acronym